nguyenn8/ParkIt/README.md

 - Step 3:run "npm start"
 - Step 4: On your prefered browser, visit 'localhost:50505' (can be copied into url)
 - Step 5 (for login, we have 2 dummy accounts made:):
+- Account 1:
+- "user: testName"
+- "pass: testPassword"
+- Account 2:
-- "user: testName, pass: testPassword"
+- "user: Kevin"
-- "user: Kevin, pass: itsasecret"
+- "pass: itsasecret"
 - (use one of these to access the other functions of the site)
 ---
 So, all html and CSS files should be in this folder, as well as any front end javascript